Annabelle Lopez Ochoa

 Annabelle Lopez Ochoa (born 30 April 1973) is a Belgian-Colombian international ballet dancer and choreographer based in Amsterdam, Netherlands.

 Dance background

-Born in Antwerpen to a Colombian father and a Belgian mother, Lopez Ochoa completed her dance training at the Koninklijke Balletschool Antwerpen, Belgium.
+Born in Antwerp to a Colombian father and a Belgian mother, Lopez Ochoa completed her dance training at the Koninklijke Balletschool Antwerpen, Belgium.
 She appeared with various German companies before eventually joining Djazzex, a contemporary dance company, in 1993.
 In 1997, she joined Scapino Ballet in Rotterdam, where she was a soloist for seven years.

 Choreographic style

 Overall, Lopez Ochoa's work relates emotional experience through an abstract but intently connected style of choreography, which occasionally relies on virtuosic technique.
 Her movement is contemporary, however, she occasionally displays classical virtuosity, such as a soaring grand jeté.
 Because she uses the abstract form, her works do not have established plot lines or characters.
 She does, however, want the dancers to "tell a story" within the work.
 She achieves this by emphasizing the eyes, using them as a connecting point among the dancers on stage as well as with the audience.
 To organize her movement, she is interested in "constructed chaos", a carefully structured work that appears to lack structure.
 This method makes her creations insightfully detailed while remaining well organized.
 Lopez Ochoa enjoys working with a wide range of dancers, and also enjoys working with actors.
 She finds inspiration primarily from art and music, not from the dancers or from other choreographers.